LeNPaul/email-automation/README.md

 * It is possible to use the `schedule` library to regularly schedule the email automation process to run (see the `main.py` file for examples on how to do this.

+* In the current deployment, a separate program is used to make the API calls, and the scheduling is handled by that separate program.

 ### To Do

 * Implement as a production web server